elastic/elasticsearch-net/readme.md

 #### I have a `6.0` server, what client should I use?

 Always use the latest minor version of the client within that major version, so in this instance, at time of writing, this is version `6.8.0`.
 The reason being is that `6.8.0` will contain many bug fixes not present in the `6.0.0` version of the client.

+### Low Level Client Compatibility

+The Elasticsearch.Net low level client will expose functionality in REST APIs that are marked as either `experimental` or `beta`.
+This functionality is marked as such using the `<remarks/>` XML documentation comments, which contains the stability and a description of the compatibility guarantees.
+Examples below:

+> /// <remarks>Note: Experimental within the Elasticsearch server, this functionality is experimental and may be changed or removed completely in a future release.
+Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.</remarks>

+> /// <remarks>Note: Beta within the Elasticsearch server, this functionality is in beta and is subject to change.
+The design and code is less mature than official GA features and is being provided as-is with no warranties.
+Beta features are not subject to the support SLA of official GA features.</remarks>

 #### Branch Compatibility